gilesknap/IaC-at-home/nas/03-maas/RaspiMASS.md

 run the script here [uefi.make.sh](uefi.make.sh).
 If not then use these steps:

-- Download the latest zip from
+- Download the latest zip from the address below.
+I'm using 1.32 which appears to have resolved previously reported issues with MAAS.
     - https://github.com/pftf/RPi4/releases
 - format an SD card using these instructions